Accrual

 Engaged contractor

-On tectm, an engaged contractor is just another organisation that happens to sit on the downward side of one of your contracts.
+On tectm, an engaged contractor is just another organisation that happens to sit on the cost side of one of your contracts.
 The same organisation can be your engaged contractor on this project and your client on one of theirs.

 Float